Students warned leaving work until last minute can drastically affect grades

-- David Arnott and Scott Dacko found marks dropped by as much as 5% as submissions got closer to deadline
+Research found marks dropped by five per cent as submissions got closer to deadline

-- Academics noted little difference between first and third year, so argue spotting 'procrastinators' early is key to overcoming poor practice
+Academics argue spotting 'procrastinators' early is key to overcoming poor practice

 As the new academic year begins and many new students start at Warwick Business School, it is perhaps worth taking heed of research from two WBS academics.